 7) What are the possible risks of being in the study?

 Apart from the known side effects of these treatments (which may include tummy upset, ‘flu-like symptoms, and blood test abnormalities), there is the unlikely possibility of a severe reaction to a study drug.
+The potential side effects of plasma transfusions include allergic reactions (rash, fever, chills) and increased difficulty breathing and are easily treated.
+The plasma will undergo all the usual testing for the presence of other infections, but a very small risk of infection transmission does remain.
 All treatments offered to children of different ages have been used in children of the same ages to treat other medical conditions.
 Although Tocilizumab has been very rarely associated with liver damage in prolonged use this is not expected to be a problem with the short-term administration in this study.
 Once your child has been included in the study, you and the doctors will know which treatment the computer has allocated for your child.
 The doctors will be aware of whether there are any particular side effects that they should look out for.

 8) Young people who may be pregnant